DavidOgalo/Backend-Infrastructure-Toolkit/README.md

 ## Purpose

 This repository demonstrates practical implementations of fundamental backend engineering concepts through real-world applicable code.

-Each implementation focuses on:
+**Toolkit Highlights:**

+- All systems are grouped by category for clarity and scalability.
+- Each system is self-contained, with its own implementation, documentation, scenario-based examples and system design documentation.
+- Core utilities and shared patterns are centralized in `core-utils/`.
+- The monorepo structure enables easy cross-system integration and code reuse.
+- Extensibility is built-in via plugin interfaces and modular design.

+> See individual system READMEs for detailed architecture and usage.

 ## Table of Contents